OREGON DOG BITE LAWS

 Who is a pedestrian?

-A pedestrian is someone walking, walking or riding a bicycle, or someone in a wheelchair, even if the wheelchair is powered.
+A pedestrian is someone walking, walking or sometimes riding a bicycle, and someone in a wheelchair, even if the wheelchair is powered.
 ORS 742.518(6).

 Who Pays an Injured Pedestrian's Medical Bills?